cirillojon/Andromeda/README.md

     kill <pid>
     ```

+    The backend will have logs outputted to `stdout` and log files located at `/etc/logs`.
+If you're starting the backend from scratch, make sure to create this directory before running!

     Adding a New API Endpoint to `app.py`

     Create a new resource class to handle the API logic.
 For instance, if you want to add a Task endpoint with GET and POST options: